 What does the future hold?

 Almond Valley is an independent museum with charitable status that receives no revenue funding from local or central government.
 All of our activities are paid for from admission charges, annual memberships, and other services to visitors.

 Normally the income earned during the busy spring and summer period helps fund our activities throughout the rest of the year.
 This year, Covid-19 restriction have removed most opportunity to earn income.
-While we've secured some emergency grants, drawn down reserves, and taken on loans, our charity still faces a difficult and uncertain future.
+While we've secured some emergency grants, drawn down reserves, and taken on loans, our charity still faces a difficult future.

 Almond Valley has achieved much, and done some strange and wonderful things over the last thirty years, to serve countless families and communities, locals and tourists.
 There's so much more that we'd like to achieve for new generations over the next thirty years.